• Skip to primary navigation

 District-Made Rubrics

-For elementary, my district has a pretty clear rubric which addresses materials handling and behavior (following directions, staying on task, etc.).
+For elementary, my district has a pretty clear rubric that addresses materials handling and behavior (following directions, staying on task, etc.).
 I create my own rubrics for grades 6-12 which address whether students have demonstrated the required skills (yes, no, or partially).
 The grade corresponds to how the student scored on the rubric.

 Liliana G..
 6-8 Art in Portland, OR